markhazleton/Yelp.Api/README.md

 # Yelp.API
-C# Class Library for Yelp (v3) Fusion API works with .NET projects.
+C# Class Library for Yelp (v3) Fusion API works with .NET projects using Net 6.
 Yelp's (v3) Fusion API allows you to get the best local business information and user reviews of over million businesses in 32 countries.

 ## How to use the Yelp API in your .NET based app